How does this medication work? What will it do for me?

 What form(s) does this medication come in?

 Each pink, round, biconvex-coated tablet imprinted with "RB10" on one side contains 10 mg of rabeprazole sodium.
-Nonmedicinal ingredients: hydroxypropyl cellulose, hydroxypropyl methylcellulose, manitol, magnesium oxide, magnesium stearate, methacrylic acid, polyethylene glycol, shellac glaze, sodium lauryl sulfate, talc, titanium dioxide, triethyl citrate, zein, antifoam, hypromellose, industrial methylated spirit, black iron oxide, iron oxide red, and lecithin (soya).
+Nonmedicinal ingredients: hydroxypropyl cellulose, hydroxypropyl methylcellulose, mannitol, magnesium oxide, magnesium stearate, methacrylic acid, polyethylene glycol, shellac glaze, sodium lauryl sulfate, talc, titanium dioxide, triethyl citrate, zein, antifoam, hypromellose, industrial methylated spirit, black iron oxide, iron oxide red, and lecithin (soya).

 Each yellow, round, biconvex-coated tablets imprinted with "RB20" on one side contains 20 mg of rabeprazole sodium.
-Nonmedicinal ingredients: hydroxypropyl cellulose, hydroxypropyl methylcellulose, manitol, magnesium oxide, magnesium stearate, methacrylic acid, polyethylene glycol, shellac glaze, sodium lauryl sulfate, talc, titanium dioxide, triethyl citrate, zein, ammonium hydroxide, FD&C Red /Allura Red AC Aluminum Lake, propylene glycol, and yellow iron oxide.
+Nonmedicinal ingredients: hydroxypropyl cellulose, hydroxypropyl methylcellulose, mannitol, magnesium oxide, magnesium stearate, methacrylic acid, polyethylene glycol, shellac glaze, sodium lauryl sulfate, talc, titanium dioxide, triethyl citrate, zein, ammonium hydroxide, FD&C Red /Allura Red AC Aluminum Lake, propylene glycol, and yellow iron oxide.

 How should I use this medication?

 The dose of rabeprazole used depends on the condition being treated.

 To treat non-erosive reflux disease (NERD), the recommended adult dose of rabeprazole is 10 mg to 20 mg, taken once daily for up to 4 weeks.